Khartoum Refinery Company

-The Sudan Khartoum Refinery Company is a petroleum company in Sudan.
-The company its name is abbreviated to KRC.
+The Khartoum Refinery Company, also colloquially known as Al-Jili Oil refinery, is a petroleum company in Sudan.
+The firm's name is abbreviated to KRC.
 The company was founded in 1997 and began operations in 2000.
-KRC is based in Khartoum.
+KRC is based in Khartoum North.

 Ownership

-The company is 50% owned by the Sudanese government's Ministry of Energy & Mining (MEM) and 50% owned by the China National Petroleum Corporation (CNPC)..
+The company is 50% owned by the Sudanese government's Ministry of Energy & Mining (MEM) and 50% owned by the China National Petroleum Corporation (CNPC).

 Operations

-The company operates an oil refinery 70 kilometers north of Khartoum.
+The company operates the Al Jaili oil refinery 70 kilometers north of Khartoum.
 The capacity of the refinery is 100,000 barrels of oil per day.